The Plan

 • Consolidate fragmented traffic islands into a single, contiguous pedestrian plaza

 The goal: one grand plaza connecting the Arch to the Park, instead of the confusing, car-dominated traffic circle we have today.
+In the morning peak hour, 3,083 pedestrians, 766 bus riders, and 350 cyclists already pass through the plaza — outnumbering the 2,831 vehicles 1.5 to 1.
+The redesign aligns the infrastructure with the reality.

 What We’re Asking For